Occupancy restricted property / Covenants

 - Help to buy applications subject to section 106/75 agreements.

-- Properties subject
+- Properties subject to overage agreements

 Resale/Resale Price Covenant Schemes